Physical grounds for causal perspectivalism: Learning in a causal agent

+Sensors and actuators are not sufficient to define a causal agent.
+There needs to be an interaction between the states of sensors and actuators and an internal learning machine.
+This is a physical irreversible process coupling the fluctuating energy states of the sensor/actuator, on the basis of time spent in the high/low energy state, to physical states of the learning machine.
+We will describe this in more detail in the next section.

-\section{Learning in a causal agent.}
+\section{Learning in a causal agent}

 In our model the only data a CA has access to is the content of its sensor and actuator records.
-In order to learn causal {\em concepts} we grant the machine some additional systems that can implement learning based on this data.
-In this section, we consider some sufficient conditions required in order for a machine to learn such relations.
+In order to learn causal relations we grant the machine some additional systems that can implement learning based on this data.
+In this section, we describe a model for this process.

-We will assume the validity of the Church-Turing-Deutsch (CTD) principle.
-Nielsen\cite{nielsen-CTD} states this as follows: \begin{quote} Every physical process can be simulated by a universal computing device. \end{quote} We will take this to be the equivalent to the statement: \begin{quote} all sensor data acquired by the CA can be treated as the output of a Turing machine which takes the actuator data as input.
-This is similar to Solomonoff induction\cite{SolInd}. \end{quote}

-The CTD principle is not to be confused with the Church-Turing thesis which is a meta-mathematical statement about computable functions.
-The CTD principle is rather to be regarded as a physical principle much like the laws of thermodynamics.
-A good discussion on this distinction can be found in \cite{Timpson}.
-Of course the CTD principle may simply be wrong.
-Ultimately experimental evidence will decide the issue.

-An important consequence of the CTD principle is that a suitably configured and sufficiently complex subsystem of the universe can simulate the results of any physical experiment.
-In our case this means that an agent can be any physical device with sufficient complexity to implement a universal computer, possibly a quantum computer.
-Deutsch refers to this as a kind of universal self-similarity\cite{Deutsch-book}.

-Many attempts have been made to show that the physical world violates the CTD principle and they continue unabated\cite{sprevak}.
-In many cases that have been analysed carefully one typically finds an implicit assumption about the nature of physical resources that seems unphysical\cite{BroersmaStepneyWendin}.
-If the world does not satisfy the CTD principle then presumably bits of it might be organised to compute functions outside of the class of Turing computable functions.
-Such a possibility is known as hypercomputation\cite{Copeland}.
-A famous model was introduced by Hava Siegelmann\cite{sigelmann1995} ( see the critique by Douglas\cite{Douglas}).
-There is also the interesting case of Malament-Hogarth spacetimes\cite{Hogarth} and Malament-Hogarth Machines\cite{Manchak}.
-A good analysis of the unlikely prospects for hypercomputation can be found in Davis\cite{Davis}

-If the world does not obey the CTD principle than neither do causal agents as we have defined them.
-This would open up a huge new class of possibilities for learning machines.
-Penrose\cite{Penrose} has argued that the human brain is a good example of a physical system that does not obey the CTD principle.
-We will simply assume that, for the causal agents we are discussing, the only sensor inputs they receive can be regarded as the output of a Turing machine which takes the actuator data as input.

-Broadly speaking, causal relations between sensor and actuator records correspond to classes of \emph{learnable} functions that relate function inputs (actuator records) to function outputs (sensor records), or symbolically $S=f(A)$.
-In the presence of noise and error, the function is stochastic and depends on additional uncorrelated noise variables, $S=f(A,N)$.
-We first consider possible constraints on the kind of function classes that the CA can learn.